wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-multi-node/generate_certificates.rst

   In case of further certificates deployments, it is highly recommended to keep Search Guard's TLS offline tool and its configuration file ``search-guard.yml`` on the master node.

-* Compress all the necessary files to be sent to the rest of the involved parts:
+* Compress all the necessary files to be deployed to all the servers in the distributed deployment:

   .. code-block:: console

     # tar -cf certs.tar *
     # tar --delete -f certs.tar 'searchguard'

-* Copy ``certs.tar`` to all the servers of the distributed deployment.
+* Copy ``certs.tar`` to all the instances of the distributed deployment.
 This can be done by using, for example, ``scp``.

-* Once the certificates have been deployed into their corresponding destination, they can be removed from the Elasticsearch's server:
+* Removed unnecessary files:

   .. code-block:: console

     # rm /etc/elasticsearch/certs/client-certificates.readme /etc/elasticsearch/certs/elasticsearch_elasticsearch_config_snippet.yml search-guard-tlstool-1.7.zip filebeat* node-* -f

+* If Kibana will be installed in this node, keep the certificates file.
+Otherwise, if the file has been already copied to all the instances of the distributed deployment, remove it to increase security  ``rm -f certs.tar``.

 ..
 End of include file